Gallium-68 generator: Parent isotope (68Ge) source

-The parent isotope germanium-68 is the longest-lived (271 days) of the radioisotopes of germanium.
+The parent isotope germanium-68 is the longest-lived of the radioisotopes of germanium.
 It has been produced by several methods.
-In the U.S., it is primarily produced in proton accelerators: At Los Alamos National Laboratory, it may be separated out as a product of proton capture, after proton irradiation of Nb-encapsulated gallium metal.
-At Brookhaven National Laboratories, 40 MeV proton irradiation of a gallium metal target produces germanium-68 by proton capture and double neutron knockout, from gallium-69 (the most common of two stable isotopes of gallium).
-This reaction is: 69Ga(p,2n)68Ge.
+In the U.S., it is primarily produced in proton accelerators: the reaction is 69Ga(p,2n)68Ge (the target is the more abundant consituent of natural gallium).
+At Los Alamos National Laboratory, it may be separated out after proton irradiation of Nb-encapsulated gallium metal.
+It is also produced at Brookhaven National Laboratories by 40 MeV proton irradiation of a gallium metal target.

 A Russian source produces germanium-68 from accelerator-produced helium ion (alpha) irradiation of zinc-66, again after knockout of two neutrons, in the nuclear reaction 66Zn(α,2n)68Ge.

 Mechanism of generator function

 When loaded with the parent isotope germanium-68, these generators function similarly to technetium-99m generators, in both cases using a process similar to ion chromatography.
 The stationary phase is either metal-free or alumina, TiO2 or SnO2, onto which germanium-68 is adsorbed.
 The use of metal-free columns allows direct labeling of 68Ga without prepurification, hence making production of gallium-68-radiolabeled compounds more convenient.
 The mobile phase is a solvent able to elute (wash out) gallium-68 (III) (68Ga3+) after it has been produced by electron capture decay from the immobilized (absorbed) germanium-68.

 Currently, such 68Ga (III) is easily eluted with a few mL of 0.05 M, 0.1 M or 1.0 M hydrochloric acid from generators using metal-free tin dioxide or titanium dioxide adsorbents, respectively, within 1 to 2 minutes.
 With generators of tin dioxide and titanium dioxide-based adsorbents, there once remained more than an hour of pharmaceutical preparation to attach the gallium-68 (III) as a tracer to the pharmaceutical molecules DOTATOC or DOTA-TATE, so that the total preparation time for the resulting radiopharmaceutical is typically longer than the 68Ga isotope half-life.
 This fact required that these radiopharmaceuticals be made on-site in most cases, and the on-site generator is required to minimize the time losses.
-However, new kits such as "NETSPOT" for more rapidly preparing Ga-68 edotreotide or DOTATATE from Ga-68 (III) ions have increased the flexibility of sourcing of this radiopharmaceutical for Ga-68 endocrine receptor (octreotide) scans.
+However, new kits such as "NETSPOT" for more rapidly preparing Ga-68 edotreotide or DOTATATE from Ga-68(III) ions have increased the flexibility of sourcing of this radiopharmaceutical for Ga-68 endocrine receptor (octreotide) scans.
 With NETSPOT the preparation of the Ga-68 DOTATATE is immediate once the Ga-68 has been acquired from the generator and mixed with the reagent.

-Indications for gallium-68 PET scanning
+Indications for gallium-68 use

-Gallium-67 citrate salt imaging is useful for imaging old or sterile abscesses.
+Gallium-67 is useful for imaging old or sterile abscesses.
 Gallium-68 is useful in direct tumor imaging, especially leukocyte-derived malignancies and prostate cancer metastases.